Beaverdell Top Experiences

 The Beaverdell Hotel, Canada’s longest continuously operating hotel, burned to the ground in 2011.
 There are still plenty of charming buildings in town, including the General Store and the Old Fashioned Ice Cream Parlour.

-Beaverdell is best known for its hiking and biking trails along the Trans Canada Trail.
+Beaverdell is best known for its hiking and biking trails along the Great Trail.
 Unplug and rejuvenate as you camp along the Kettle River.
 Beaverdell has year round outdoor activities with the stunning background of Boundary country.

 Trapping Creek Discovery Tour